 2. Explain the Benefits and Your USP

 One of the oldest marketing truisms is “Sell the benefits, not the features.”
 That’s applicable to webinars, too.

 Your customers don’t really care about the features of your webinar.
 They want to know how it benefits them.
 They want to know what they’ll get out of the experience and how their lives will be better.

 For instance, no one cares that your presentation has “7 exciting chapters!”
 That’s a feature.
 It doesn’t tell potential attendees how they’ll benefit from your webinar and why it’s worth their time.

 To determine how your webinar will benefit your guests, think about their problems.
-What is their ultimate reason to seeking out your webinar?
+What is their ultimate reason for seeking out your webinar?

 Furthermore, it’s important to emphasize what makes your webinar unique.
 Why should someone attend your presentation over another?

 This is your unique selling proposition (USP) – a way to stand out from your competitors.